-Though the dray horses could pull heavy containers, they could not travel very far with this heavy load.
-Dray carts and horses were used from the 1500s to the early 1900s until the automobile industry took over and trucks came to be used for hauling containers.
-These days, powerful, diesel-powered drayage trucks are used to haul goods over short distances.
+Though the dray horses like Clydesdales could pull heavy containers, they could not travel very far with this heavy load.
+Dray carts and horses were used from the 1500s to the early 1900s until the automobile industry took over and trucks were used to haul containers.
+These days, powerful, diesel-powered drayage trucks haul goods over short distances.

-The fees charged to haul containers over short distances over land are also known as drayage.
-This fee is usually not part of the freight bill from the main carrier and is charged separately by the drayage company that has been entrusted with the task.
+The fees for hauling containers over short distances over land are also known as drayage.
+This fee is usually not part of the freight bill from the leading carrier and is charged separately by the drayage company entrusted with the task.

 Drayage and Cartage

 Drayage is, however, not to be confused with cartage.
-While drayage is the transport of whole containers, cartage usually involves break-bulk cargo, for example, the contents of a container or individual units.
+While drayage is the transport of whole containers, cartage usually involves break-bulk cargo, for example, container contents or individual units.

 Drayage using intermodal containers constitutes a major chunk of the drayage industry.
-Containers that are transported through drayage usually continue their journey using a different mode of transport that could be a sea-going vessel or a railway goods train.
+Containers transported through drayage usually continue their journey using a different mode of transport: a sea-going vessel or a railway goods train.

-Once the final seaport or rail terminal of discharge is reached, there will be further drayage before the container reaches its final destination which could be the customer’s warehouse.
+Once the last seaport or rail discharge terminal is reached, there will be further drayage before the container reaches its final destination, which could be the customer’s warehouse.
 As can be seen, drayage links the transport of containers by road, rail, or sea.

 Classification of Drayage

 Drayage may be classified according to the services that it helps to link.
 Each classification is different and suits only certain types of container movement.
-Ultimately, it is the shipper’s call to decide which type of drayage best suits the transport of his cargo.
+Ultimately, it is the shipper’s call to decide which kind of drayage best works for transporting his cargo.

-When a container is transported between a trucking station, a railway terminal, or a seaport operated by different carriers, it is known as inter-carrier drayage.
+An example of inter-carrier drayage is when a container is transported between a trucking station, a railway terminal, or a seaport operated by a different carriage.

-In intra-carrier drayage, a container is transported between different freight terminals owned by the same company.
-An example is the transfer of a container from a container station to a railway terminal or a sea terminal owned by a single company.
+In intra-carrier drayage, a container is transported between an intermodal hub or freight terminals owned by the same company.
+An example is transferring a container from a container station to a rail hub or a sea terminal owned by a single company.

-Pier drayage is specific to the transport of containers between railway terminals and seaports.
+Pier drayage is specific to transporting containers between railway terminals and seaports.

-This type of drayage caters to the quick transfer of goods overland to meet urgent delivery deadlines.
+This drayage caters to quickly transferring goods overland to meet urgent delivery deadlines.

-Shuttle drayage is useful in overcoming problems associated with congestions at terminals or transport hubs.
-It makes use of temporary storage spaces such as parking lots, etc. to park the container truck until the problem with space is resolved.
+Shuttle drayage is useful in overcoming problems associated with congestion at terminals or transport hubs.
+Shuttle drayage involves taking containers from the hub of origin to temporary storage spaces such as parking lots, etc., to park the container truck until the congestion problem is resolved.

 Cargo comes in different sizes, shapes, and temperature requirements.
 Some of them could be temperature-sensitive cargo that requires packing in refrigerated containers.
 Some of them could be Out-of-Gauge cargo or OOG.
 These are cargo that typically does not fit inside a container or a box.

-Though it does not fall strictly under the classification of drayage, certain industries require specialized dray trucks for their pick-ups and deliveries.
+Though it does not fall strictly under the classification of drayage, specific industries require specialized dray trucks for their pick-ups and deliveries.

 One such example is the beer industry which requires the transport of heavy beer kegs between the brewery and retail outlets.
-They do this using dray trucks that have a low chassis and carriage with side openings.
-This makes it easy for loading and unloading directly to the outlet.
+They do this using dray trucks with low chassis and carriage with side openings.
+This makes it easy to load and unload directly to the outlet.